Browser Appliance

 Overview

-The Browser Appliance is a ready-to-use virtual machine, which allows to:
+The Browser Appliance is a ready-to-use VMware/VirtualBox virtual machine, which allows to:

 • browse the World Wild Web without ever worrying of being 0wned by a malicious web page,